sql-js/sql.js/README.md

 stmt.free();
 // You can not use your statement anymore once it has been freed.
 // But not freeing your statements causes memory leaks.
 You don't want that.

+// Export the database to an Uint8Array containing the SQLite database file var binaryArray = db.export();
 ```

 ## Differences from the original sql.js